 Adult Mosquitoes

 After completing the pupa stage, the adult mosquito emerges on the surface.
-The mosquito then remains on top of the water, relying on the surface tension to keep it afloat while its wings dry and its body hardens.
+The mosquito then remains on top of the water.
+It will rely on the surface tension to keep it afloat while its wings dry and its body hardens.

 The Permanent Water Mosquito